warning

 And finally, all three poems reflect on how relationships between parents and children can change over time.

-All three of these poems captured a moment in the speaker's life.
+So let's just start with that first point then, that all three of these poems captured a moment in the speaker's life.

 So I'd like to drill down into that idea in a bit more detail.

-So over to you to have a think and discuss it with the people around you or take some notes.
+So over to you to have a think and to discuss it with the people around you or take some notes.

 How do each of these poems explore a moment in the speaker's life?
 So pause the video here while you discuss it or make your notes and click play when you're ready to feedback.

-So well done if you are picking up on this idea in "Walking away" then that the father is watching his son walk away from him after a school football match.
+So well done if you are picking up on this idea in "Walking Away" then that the father is watching his son walk away from him after a school football match.

-In "Follower", we've got this scene where the son accompanies his father, he was a farmer, while he ploughs the field.
+In "Follower," we've got this scene where the son accompanies his father who was a farmer while he ploughs the field.

-And finally, a mother helps her son to move into his new home by helping him measure things up in "Mother, any distance".
+And finally, a mother helps a son to move into his new home by helping him measure things up in "Mother Any Distance."
+So let's just have a look at these three summaries.

 Can you spot any differences here?
 So we've got that similarity and now we're going to expand our similarity to think about those nuanced differences.